-NBN Co Limited (NBN Co) announced in its 2021-2024 Corporate Plan that it will invest $4.5 billion to deliver better outcomes for residential and business broadband consumers.
+NBN Co Limited (NBN Co) announced in its 2021-2024 Corporate Plan that it will invest $4.5 billion by 2023 to deliver better outcomes for residential and business broadband consumers.
 These investments include:

-- $700 million Business Fibre initiative to offer wholesale symmetrical speeds up to 1 Gbps on-request at no up-front build cost to 90 per cent of business premises.
-This includes the establishment of 240 Business Fibre Zones to provide metro-equivalent priced enterprise grade broadband to more than 700,000 businesses.
+- $700 million Business Fibre initiative to offer wholesale symmetrical speeds up to 1 Gigabits per second (Gbps) on-request at no up-front build cost to 90 per cent of business premises.
+This includes the establishment of 240 Business Fibre Zones to provide metro-equivalent priced enterprise grade broadband to more than 700,000 businesses

-- $3.5 billion network upgrade program that will provide 75 per cent of NBN fixed line premises with access to ultra-fast broadband (of up to 1 Gpbs) by 2020
+- $3.5 billion network upgrade program that will provide 75 per cent of NBN fixed-line premises with access to ultra-fast broadband (of up to 1 Gpbs) by 2020

 For regional Australia, the investments by NBN Co are expected to result in:

-- Around 950,000 FTTN premises in regional areas with access to speeds up to 1 Gigabit per second (Gbps) on demand by 2023.
+- Around 950,000 Fibre-to-the-Node (FTTN) premises in regional areas having access to speeds up to 1 Gbps on demand by 2023

-- By partnering with state, federal and local governments, the $300 million co-investment fund will deliver more fixed-line broadband infrastructure into the Satellite and Fixed Wireless footprints.
+- By partnering with state, federal and local governments, the $300 million co-investment fund will deliver more fixed-line broadband infrastructure into the NBN Satellite and Fixed Wireless footprints

-- Investments are expected to create an estimated 10,000 additional regional jobs.
+- Investments are expected to create an estimated 10,000 additional regional jobs by 2024

-- Investments are expected to create an estimated 2,800 new regional businesses.
+- Investments are expected to create an estimated 2,800 new regional businesses by 2024

-- $50 million Fibre-to-the-Node (FTTN) line speed uplift program to resolve in-home wiring issues.
+- $50 million FTTN line speed uplift program to resolve in-home wiring issues

-- $50 million Business Fibre co-investment fund to create more regional business fibre zones.
+- $50 million Business Fibre co-investment fund to create more business fibre zones, including in regional areas.

-NBN Co will fund these investments from private debt.
+NBN Co will fund these upgrades through existing and new private debt facilities.
 There will be no impact on the Commonwealth Budget or the Commonwealth’s funding of the company.

 Strengthening Telecommunications Against Natural Disasters Package